Lobatman/Lobatman/README.md

 # 💫 About Me:
-I'm a biology student at the State University of Minas Gerais (UEMG), and I'm passionate about programming.
-I have basic knowledge of Python, SQL and R.
+I'm a biologist venturing into the world of data analysis.

 ## 🌐 Socials: